NRMA: Speed cameras and school zones

+school zone and say the job is done."

+In January 2024, the NRMA called on the Chris Minns Government to conduct an immediate audit of speed cameras in school zones.The NRMA called for an audit ahead of school zones (conditional speed limits) returning.

+In January 2023, an NRMA spokesperson called for an audit of all schools in the state to "better manage how drivers pass through vulnerable zones, and how high traffic times such as pick-up and drop-off could be better managed".

 Publication

 NRMA launched The Open Road to inform its members about its activities, including campaigning governments for improved roads, road safety and information about motoring.
 It was launched in 1921 under the name Good Roads and was renamed The Open Road in 1927.